-Included in our portfolio at December 31, 2021 are six acute and behavioral health care hospitals (one of which was substantially completed in late December, 2020 and three of which were acquired as part of an asset purchase and sale agreement with UHS on December 31, 2021, as discussed herein).
-On a comparative basis, included in our portfolio at December 31, 2020 were four acute and behavioral health care hospitals (excluding the specialty facilities).
-The leases with respect to these facilities comprised approximately 25% and 22% of our consolidated revenues in 2021 and 2020, respectively.
-As of January 1, 2022, leases on the six acute and behavioral health care hospitals have fixed terms with an average of 10.6 years remaining and include renewal options ranging from one to seven, five or ten-year terms.
+Included in our portfolio at December 31, 2022, are six hospital facilities leased to subsidiaries of UHS comprised of three acute care hospitals and three behavioral health care hospitals (one of which was substantially completed in late December, 2020, and three of which were acquired as part of an asset purchase and sale agreement with UHS on December 31, 2021, as amended, as discussed herein).
+The combined revenues generated from the leases on these hospitals comprised approximately 26% of our consolidated revenues during 2022.
+During 2021 and 2020, the combined revenues generated from the leases on the hospitals leased to subsidiaries of UHS during those years comprised approximately 25% and 22%, respectively, of our consolidated revenues.
+As of January 1, 2023, leases on the six acute and behavioral health care hospitals have fixed terms with an average of 9.6 years remaining and include renewal options ranging from one to seven, five or ten-year terms.
+The remaining lease terms for each hospital, which vary by hospital, are included herein in Item 2.
+Properties.